rikardbq/dodo/README.md

 - list / ls (lists latest 20 or 50 tasks)
     - --filter -f (filter "dsl" goes here)
     - --search -s (searches supplied folder, i.e looks for the "dodos" folder inside given path)
-    - --all -a (lists all the tasks, may need to be paginated or something)
-    - --done -d (list all done tasks)
-    - (maybe some flag to shortcut common use cases, i.e list all high prio tasks, kind of like `dodo ls --high`, otherwise `dodo ls --filter p:high`)

 ### structure
 - todos are local to the folder you are standing in when executing commands